 In partnering with SEH and multiple other solution providers, Fredericksburg Development was able to overcome each challenge, achieve its lofty goals (explored below), and come up with a site design, implementation plan and eventual development that has transformed the orchard grove into an award-winning, first-of-its kind community.
 The Friedën Development was selected as the first Texas community – and one of only 12 communities nationwide – to be included in Southern Living magazine’s (2.8 million circulation) list of prestigious Southern Living Inspired Communities.

-The Friedën Development, when fully complete (currently in Phase 2 construction of 4 total phases), will comprise 230-250 single-family, custom-build farmhouse homes within a gated community.
+The Friedën Development, when fully complete (currently in Phase 2 construction of 4 total phases), will comprise 230-250 single-family, custom-built farmhouse homes within a gated community.
 The development will offer 4+ miles of expansive walking trails, 3 spring-fed lakes, a 12 acre park, community pool, fitness center, a modern event space and even an outdoor sundeck for residents to watch the sunset over the lake.

 Serving as lead civil designer and project administrator, SEH managed the project from concept to completion.
-Fredericksburg Development partnered with multiple consultants and contractors throughout the project, leaning on SEH and the team's land development experience for oversight and coordination to ensure accountability among all partners, budget compliance and timelines being met.
+Fredericksburg Development partnered with multiple consultants and contractors throughout the project, leaning on SEH and the team's expansive land development experience for oversight and coordination to ensure accountability among all partners, budget compliance and timelines being met.